I. Two Kinds of Faces#

 Now look at this table:

 III.
-The Same Idea, Sold Five Times
+The Same Idea, Reframed Five Times#

 Palantir didn’t invent any of this.
 The same core idea has been repackaged repeatedly over 2,300 years.
 Each time with a new name.
 Each time a new crop of people think it’s a breakthrough.

-Round 1: 350 BC — Aristotle.
 In Categories, he proposed: the world is made of substances, substances have properties, substances have relations.
-In SQL: CREATE TABLE person (height INTEGER); teacher_id REFERENCES person(id).
-This isn’t an analogy.
-It’s the same mental operation in a different notation.

-Round 3: 1990s — The OOP Wave.
-Classes, properties, associations, methods.
-The same thing with a “behavior” dimension bolted on.
-Databases jumped on the bandwagon too with the object-relational model.
 That’s why PostgreSQL’s system catalog is called pg_class instead of pg_table — a fossil from that era.

 Round 4: 2001 — The Semantic Web.
 Tim Berners-Lee’s vision.
 OWL’s core concepts: classes, properties, relations, instances.
 Structurally identical to the ER model.
 This is when “Ontology” officially entered computer science vocabulary.